sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

     }
     ```

 1. Add the following method to the **EmailMetricsController** class.
-This will enumerate through all blobs in the specified Azure Storage account's specified container and send each one to `ProcessBlobEmails()` method added in the last step:
+This will enumerate through all blobs in the specified Azure Storage account's specified container and send each one to `ProcessBlobEmails()` method added in the last step.

     ```csharp
     private List<Models.EmailMetric> ProcessBlobFiles()